wday/chef-php-ppa/README.md

 * chef-php-ppa["key"] - e.g. E5267A6C
 * chef-php-ppa["uri"] - e.g. http://ppa.launchpad.net/ondrej/php5/ubuntu

-## Development Gems
+## Development Requirements
 In order to develop and test this module, you will need a handful of gems installed.
-Bare minimum, you will need Bundler, Rake and Travis installed.
-These can be installed using `gem install bundler`, `gem install rake`, `gem install travis`.

-You should also install travis-lint and run that before checking in as well.
+* Rake - `gem install rake`
+* Bundler - `gem install bundler`
+* Travis - `gem install travis`
+* Travis Lint - `gem install travis-lint`
+* Berkshelf - `gem install berkshelf`
+* test-kitchen - `gem install test-kitchen`
+* foodcritic - `gem install foodcritic`

 You will also need Vagrant 1.5.* installed.

 ## Integration testing
 This project uses Test Kitchen to provide integration testing and Rake as a build utility.
 By default when you run rake it will only check for style and lint issues. if you run `rake integration` it will perform the style and lint tasks and if those pass it will then run kitchen test.

-Currently there is no cloud based integration testing with Travis CI, but it is on the road map to solve that problem.
+The default integration tests will run against a local Vagrant Virtual Box.
+If you wish to only run the tests against vagrant, you can run `rake integration:vagrant` or `rake integration:cloud` to test against the ec2 cloud VM.

+Travis CI will use the `rake travis` command to test style, lint and then integration:cloud.

+Note, if you wish to fork this project or test any changes to this project using EC2, you will need to update environment variables on your system so that test-kitchen can connect to EC2.
+You will also need to make sure you have your EC2 SSH key available for your CLI commands to use.

+You should have the following environment variables set:
+* 'AWS_ACCESS_KEY_ID' - The AWS Access Key ID provided when you set up IAM
+* 'AWS_SECRET_ACCESS_KEY' - The AWS Secret Access Key provided when you set up IAM
+* 'AWS_USERNAME' - This should likely be 'ubuntu' if you're using a standard ubuntu AMI.
+* 'EC2_SSH_KEY_PATH' - This should be the name of your key file, it is expected to live in ~/.ssh/

+## Travis CI
+This project uses Travis CI for build and CI.

+The same environment variables above are already encrypted in the travis.yml file for the project using the travis_ec2_encrypt shell script.
+The values in source control are for accessing the project owner's EC2 account.
+This allows the Travis CI system to remotely spin up an EC2 instance and deploy the cookbook.
+If you wish to fork this repo, then you will need to regenerate the encrypted values using the enclosed travis_ec2_encrypt script.

 ## Contributing
 * [Getting Started](doc/CONTRIBUTING.md)